wolfex01/idsabovehead-wolfex-updated-/README.md

 ## Credits

 This script was created by Rubbertoe98.
-The modifications were made by [Your Name Here].
+The modifications were made by wolfex.